Chart Color Schemes

 Launceston performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Launceston's educational attainment is notably high, with 43.8% of residents aged 15+ holding university qualifications, surpassing the Rest of Tas.
-(19.3%) and SA4 region (21.7%).
-Bachelor degrees are most common at 27.3%, followed by postgraduate qualifications (12.7%) and graduate diplomas (3.8%).
-Vocational credentials are also prevalent, with 26.2% of residents aged 15+ holding them – advanced diplomas at 9.4% and certificates at 16.8%.
-Educational participation is high, with 27.8% of residents currently enrolled in formal education: 7.6% in secondary, 7.4% in primary, and 6.7% in tertiary education.
+Educational attainment in Launceston is notably high, with 43.8% of residents aged 15 years and over holding university qualifications as of the latest available data.
+This compares favourably to the broader Tasmania region at 19.3%, and the SA4 region at 21.7%.
+The area's educational advantage is reflected in its strong representation of bachelor degree holders (27.3%), followed by postgraduate qualifications (12.7%) and graduate diplomas (3.8%).
+Vocational credentials are also prominent, with 26.2% of residents aged 15 years and over holding such qualifications, including advanced diplomas at 9.4% and certificates at 16.8%.
+Educational participation is high, with 27.8% of residents currently enrolled in formal education, comprising secondary education (7.6%), primary education (7.4%), and tertiary education (6.7%).

 Frequently Asked Questions - Education